-International Volunteer HQ, a world leader in affordable volunteer travel with over 80,000 past volunteers, provides a range of well-planned and trusted opportunities for those looking to experience the world through volunteering.
+International Volunteer HQ, a world leader in affordable volunteer travel with over 130,000 past volunteers, provides a range of well-planned and trusted opportunities for those looking to experience the world through volunteering.
 Their sister organization, Intern Abroad HQ, offers world class internships that will set you up for career success, include several in Bali.

 As a volunteer with International Volunteer Headquarters, you’ll have many options for your placement within Bali.
-Whether you want to relax near the black sand beaches of low-key Lovina or post up in Ubud, Bali’s cultural capital, there’s a great range of activities for every kind of volunteer: get your hands dirty working on a construction project, design and lead your own environmental education campaign, get involved in healthcare education, teach English or work with young Balinese children.
+Whether you want to relax near the black sand beaches of low-key Lovina or post up in Ubud, Bali’s cultural capital, there’s a great range of activities for every kind of volunteer.

 Offering trusted, low cost volunteer opportunities in a variety of overseas locations, Plan My Gap Year is an ideal program not only for students looking to make their gap year meaningful, but for anyone interested in exploring the world through service.

 Plan My Gap Year offers a variety of exciting opportunities for travelers looking to visit Bali as volunteers.
 These projects are all based out of Tabanan, a region known as the “rice bowl” of Bali.

 As a childcare volunteer, you’ll assist teachers in a kindergarten classroom, play with young children and lead activities during an after-school community program.
 As an English teacher, you’ll work with somewhat older children in Balinese elementary schools, taking advantage of the more structured environment to make an especially focused impact on the students’ language skills.
 In either program, you’ll be giving these children a head start in life by helping them develop invaluable language skills that will help them more easily find work in the future.